xbeat/Machine-Learning/README.md

 General Topology is a branch of mathematics that deals with the study of spaces and their properties.
 In Python, we can represent topological spaces using sets and functions.

+## Time Series Analysis for Better Decisions

+Time Series Fundamentals in Python

+Time series analysis begins with understanding the basic components of temporal data structures.
+We'll explore how to create, manipulate and visualize time series data using pandas, focusing on essential data handling techniques for temporal analysis.

 ## Elementary Linear Algebra with Python Applications

 Introduction to Vectors